Late Show Top Ten List: Presentation

 U.S. Army soldiers present a Top 10 List on the Late Show in June 2013.

 The entries are read by Letterman in reverse countdown order, and are accompanied by a drum roll performed by CBS Orchestra drummer Anton Fig. There are six montages: the pyramids, the athletes (usually used for a sports-themed top ten list), the taxi cabs, the water towers, the sewer covers, and, in time for the 2012 presidential campaign, the campaign trail.

-The conclusion of the list is then followed by a brief performance by the band, usually a pop song relating to the topic of the list in some way.
+For example, the "top ten signs the government is running out of money" from March 2006 was: